SeshagiriSriram/Devops/README.md

 sudo systemctl daemon-reload
 ```
 Install minikube as normal. see the code in startminikube.sh and adapt as needed.

-# Change History
-Jan 31 2025 - Added Support for running minikube under rootless docker.
-Jan 31 2025 - Added support for Rootless Docker installation - USE AT YOUR OWN RISK
-Jan 25 2025 - Added Support for creating a Debian Virtual Box using Terraform

 # SW
 1. WSL2 Ubuntu 22/24 instance (NB: DOcker Desktop integration is turned off for same)